Osaka and Tokyo, Japan

 June 24 and 27, 2009

 Tokyo Towel.
 No, not a cloth to cover your nakedness as you emerged from an onsen (a public hot bath).
 Just an example of the Japanese quirk of rolling the hard /r/ to a loopy /l/, as in that hilarious scene in Lost in Translation involving a befuddled Bill Murray and a demanding dominatrix.
 In my case, I got befuddled looks because I looked Japanese but couldn’t speak Nihonggo.

 Before I got to Tokyo, I had been warned that asking for directions could be a linguistic challenge.
 Even the Japanese who spoke some English may be bashful in using the language.
 Given my on-the-fritz sense of direction and illiteracy in hiragana, throw in Tokyo’s multiple metro lines, I might as well have been blindfolded.
 However, if there was one thing I loved doing in a foreign city, it was walking aimlessly.
 And that was how you get to know a city – by getting lost.

 I soon found out it was hard to get lost in the Tokyo subway.
 Metro station signs had romaji (Japanese writing system in Latin alphabet) translations, aside from the numerical and color codes.
-Not rocket science, mind you.
-(The challenge lay in buying fare cards from vending machines and navigating the labyrinthine subway exits, but that’s another story.)
+Not rocket science, the challenge lay in buying fare cards from vending machines and navigating the labyrinthine subway exits.
 To add some human interaction, I would ask people for directions anyway; all but one could speak intelligible English.
 Not a bad batting average for a city that gave Bill Murray a lost-puppy look.